polterguy/phosphorusfive/README.md

-phosphorus is lightweight in all regards.  the javascript sent to the client is tiny, there is no unnecessary html rendered, the http traffic is tiny, and the server is not clogged with expensive functionality.  phosphorus solves the problems that needs to be solved and nothing more
+phosphorus is lightweight in all regards.  the javascript sent to the client is tiny, there is no unnecessary html rendered, the http traffic is tiny, and the server is not clogged with resource intensive functionality.  phosphorus solves the problems you need to solve, nothing more.  phosphorus is medicine against bloatware

 *"with phosphorus five, your creations can grow into heaven"*